lynxforge/currency-converter/README.md

     java interfacee

 ### Usage:
--Launch the application by running interfacee.java.
+- Launch the application by running interfacee.java.
--Use the drop-down menus to select source and target currencies.
+- Use the drop-down menus to select source and target currencies.
--Enter the amount to convert and click "Convert".
+- Enter the amount to convert and click "Convert".

 ### License